 Table 9-12 through Table 9-17 show the day-ahead scheduled interchange totals at the interface pricing points.
-In 2019, up to congestion transactions accounted for 93.6 percent of all scheduled import MW transactions and 57.0 percent of all scheduled export MW transactions in the Day-Ahead Energy Market.
-The day-ahead net scheduled interchange in 2019, including up to congestion transactions, is shown by interface pricing point in Table 9-12.
-Scheduled up to congestion transactions by interface pricing point in 2019 are shown in Table 9-13.
-Day-ahead gross scheduled imports and exports, including up to congestion transactions, are shown in Table 9-14 and Table 9-16, while gross scheduled import and export up to congestion transactions are show in Table 9-15 and Table 9-17.
+In the first nine months of 2019, up to congestion transactions accounted for 94.3 percent of all scheduled import MW transactions and 56.1 percent of all scheduled export MW transactions in the Day-Ahead Energy Market.
+The day-ahead net scheduled interchange in the first nine months of 2019, including up to congestion transactions, is shown by interface pricing point in Table 9-12.
+Scheduled up to congestion transactions by interface pricing point in the first nine months of 2019 are shown in Table 9-13.
+Day-ahead gross scheduled imports and exports, including up to congestion transactions, are shown in Table 9-14 and Table

+9-16, while gross scheduled import and export up to congestion transactions are show in Table 9-15 and Table 9-17.

-There is one interface pricing point eligible for dayahead transaction scheduling only (NIPSCO).
+There is one interface pricing point eligible for day-ahead transaction scheduling only (NIPSCO).
 The NIPSCO interface pricing point was created when the individual balancing authorities that integrated to form MISO still operated independently.
 Transactions sourcing or sinking in the NIPSCO balancing authority were eligible to receive the real-time NIPSCO interface pricing point.
 After the formation of the MISO RTO, all real-time transactions sourcing or sinking in NIPSCO are represented on the NERC Tag as sourcing or sinking in MISO, and thus receive the MISO interface pricing point in the Real-Time Energy Market.
 For this reason, it was no longer possible to receive the NIPSCO interface pricing point in the Real-Time Energy Market after the integration of NIPSCO into MISO.